 - 1 cup grated sharp cheddar cheese

-- Rinse the lentils, and then simmer (covered) in water to cover for 15-20 minutes, or until the lentils are just soft.
+- Bring approximately 4 cups of water to a boil in a medium pot.
+Add the lentils, cover the pot, and reduce the heat to maintain a gentle simmer.
+Cook for 20 minutes, give or take, or until the lentils are tender.
 (I like to keep just a little “bite” to them.
-Taste and then remove from the heat when the lentils are cooked to your liking.)
+Taste early, as some varieties will cook faster, and remove from the heat when the lentils are cooked to your liking.)
+Drain well.
+Tip: The lentils may be prepared in advance and refrigerated.

-- Preheat the oven to 400 degrees, and grease a 9×13 pan or another large baking dish.
+- Preheat the oven to 400 degrees F, and grease a 9×13 or similar 3-quart baking dish.

 - In a very large bowl, combine the lentils with all of the vegetables except for the tomato.
 Do not mix in the cheese either.

 - Pour the egg mixture over the veggie mixture, and toss until evenly coated.

 - Spread the mixture evenly into the prepared baking dish.
-I find it easiest to toss with my hands and allow most of the lentils to settle to the bottom.
+I find it easiest to use my hands and allow most of the lentils to settle to the bottom.
 This way, they will bind with the egg mixture and form a tasty bottom layer.

 - Bake for 20-25 minutes or until the veggies are becoming tender but still crisp.
 Remove from the oven, top with the tomato, and sprinkle evenly with the cheese.

 - Return to the oven for another 10 to 15 minutes, or until the veggies are tender and the cheese is melted.
 All ovens vary but, in my oven, 20 minutes followed by 10 minutes yields vegetables that are lightly golden yet still crisp-tender.